saltastroops/saao-shared-jenkins-library/README.md

 unstash 'reports'
 ```

-`saaoRunPythonTests` returns `true` if all checks pass, and `false` otherwise.
+`runPythonTests` returns `true` if all checks pass, and `false` otherwise.
 If you need to know which particular checks have failed, you have to make individual calls for the tools.
 For example:

 ```groovy
 saaoRunPythonTests 'black': ['src', 'tests'] saaoRunPythonTests 'pytest': ['tests']
 ```

-### generateTestReports
+### generatePythonTestReports

 This is a convenience step for generating the Allure and Warnings Next Generation reports.
 You can only execute this step after the `runPythoinTests` step.
 These two steps may be run on different agents.

+`generatePythonTestReports` takes no arguments.

 ### deployContainer

-This function builds an image of the current directory, pushes the image to a registry and deploys a container to a server.
-More precisely, the following steps are carried out by the function.
+This step builds an image of the current directory, pushes the image to a registry and deploys a container to a server.
+More precisely, the following steps are carried out.

 1. An image is built using the Dockerfile in the root directory of the workspace.
 2. The image is tagged with the short hashcode of the git head.